 The Company elected to treat certain domestic subsidiaries as taxable REIT subsidiaries ("TRSs").
 The Company's financial results are generally not expected to reflect provisions for current or deferred income taxes, except for any activities conducted through one or more TRSs that are subject to corporate income taxation.
-Currently, the Company has wholly owned domestic TRSs that are taxable as corporations and subject to U.S. federal, state and local income tax on net income at the applicable corporate rates.
-The federal statutory rate for the three months ended March 31, 2023 and 2022 was 21%.
-The Company's effective tax rate differs from its combined U.S. federal, state and local corporate statutory tax rate primarily due to income earned at the REIT, which is not subject to tax, due to the deduction for qualifying distributions made by the Company, and any change in the valuation allowance as disclosed in further detail below.
-For the three months ended March 31, 2023 and 2022, the Company recorded \$0.2 million and \$9.0 thousand of tax expense attributable to its TRSs, respectively, which is recorded in the "Non-investment related expenses" line item on the consolidated statement of operations.
+Currently, the Company has wholly owned domestic TRSs that are taxable as corporations and subject to U.S. federal, state, and local income tax on net income at the applicable corporate rates.
+The federal statutory rate for the three and six months ended June 30, 2023 and 2022 was 21%.
+The Company's effective tax rate differs from its combined U.S. federal, state, and local corporate statutory tax rate primarily due to income earned at the REIT, which is not subject to tax, due to the deduction for qualifying distributions made by the Company, and any change in the valuation allowance as disclosed in further detail below.
+The tax expense attributable to its TRS is recorded in the "Non-investment related expenses" line item on the consolidated statement of operations.
+The below table details the tax expense attributable to the TRS for the three and six months ended June 30, 2023 and 2022 (in thousands).